jagrvargen/holbertonschool-higher_level_programming/0x02-python-import_modules/README.md

 4. 4-hidden_discovery.py - Prints all the names defined by the compiled module hidden_4.pyc in alphabetical order.

 5. 5-variable_load.py - Imports the variable 'a' from the file variable_load_5.py and prints its value.

+6. 100-my_calculator.py - Imports all functions from the file calculator_1.py and handles basic operations.